person cooking at a stove

 Overhead view of Moroccan chicken tagine with dates and carrots served over couscous on a white timber background, styled with small bowls of coriander and sliced chilli, scattered herbs and a fork in natural light.

-This Easy Moroccan Chicken Tagine with Dates & Honey delivers the deep, aromatic flavours of North Africa with minimal effort.
+This Moroccan Chicken Tagine with Dates & Honey delivers the deep, aromatic flavours of North Africa with minimal effort.
 Tender chicken thighs are slow-cooked with warm spices, carrots, and orange juice, then finished with honey and dates for a perfect sweet-savoury balance.
 A true set-and-forget comfort food.

 Print Recipe Pin Recipe